 Online Safety Curriculum

-At Two Rivers High School we teach Online safety using the Education for a Connected World Framework.
+At Two Rivers High School we teach Online Safety as an embedded whole school approach.
+We have specific lessons taught through the Education for a Connected World Framework.

 The term 'online safety' encompasses an ever-growing number of different issues and the framework breaks these down into eight aspects: